rwbfd/OpenCompetitionV2/README.md

 2. NLP related tasks.
 3. CV related tasks.
 4. AutoML: RL and Neural Architecture Search.
+## Installation
+Currently the best way to setup the environment is by using the pre-built docker image.

+The docker images can be pulled by

+`docker pull ranwangmath/opencompetition:0.1`

+Please pay attention:
+1. The docker image is huge.
+2. If one wishes to use GPU, please use nvidia docker.
+3. The image is being constantly updated.

 ### General Functionality
 The following functionalities have already been implemented.